aasem-research-work/assistant-pack/SRS.md

 # Appendix

-## 8.1 GlossaryReact Native:
+## 8.1 Glossary
-A popular open-source framework for building mobile applications using JavaScript and React, allowing for cross-platform compatibility with both iOS and Android devices.CSV (Comma Separated Values): A widely-used, plain-text file format for storing tabular data, such as spreadsheets or databases.
-CSV files can be easily imported and exported using a variety of software tools.DevOps: A set of practices that combines software development and IT operations to shorten the development life cycle and provide continuous delivery of high-quality software.GitHub: A web-based platform for version control and collaboration, allowing developers to manage and share their code, track changes, and collaborate on projects.Localization: The process of adapting a product or content to a specific locale, including translating text, adjusting user interfaces, and ensuring compliance with local regulations and cultural preferences.Master Data: Pre-populated data that provides a foundation for users to build upon, such as common tasks, categories, or statuses.Delta Backup: A type of backup that only includes changes made since the last backup, resulting in smaller and faster backups compared to a full backup.Full Backup: A type of backup that includes all data and files, providing a comprehensive snapshot of the system at a specific point in time.
+- React Native: A popular open-source framework for building mobile applications using JavaScript and React, allowing for cross-platform compatibility with both iOS and Android devices.
+- CSV (Comma Separated Values): A widely-used, plain-text file format for storing tabular data, such as spreadsheets or databases.
+CSV files can be easily imported and exported using a variety of software tools.
+- DevOps: A set of practices that combines software development and IT operations to shorten the development life cycle and provide continuous delivery of high-quality software.
+- GitHub: A web-based platform for version control and collaboration, allowing developers to manage and share their code, track changes, and collaborate on projects.
+- Localization: The process of adapting a product or content to a specific locale, including translating text, adjusting user interfaces, and ensuring compliance with local regulations and cultural preferences.
+- Master Data: Pre-populated data that provides a foundation for users to build upon, such as common tasks, categories, or statuses.
+- Delta Backup: A type of backup that only includes changes made since the last backup, resulting in smaller and faster backups compared to a full backup.
+- Full Backup: A type of backup that includes all data and files, providing a comprehensive snapshot of the system at a specific point in time.